mo4rahman/2048-game/README.md

 [Play the 2048 on your broswer here!](https://mo4rahman.github.io/2048-game/)

-- This game should run on any browser.
+- This game should run on any browser (including old versions of Internet Explorer)
+- If there is any issue playing the game, please let me know by submitting an issue or a pull request!